deanmarti/Reflective_Journaling_Tool/README.md

-# Reflective Journaling Chatbot -> Personal Fork
+# Reflective Journaling Chatbot -> Personal Fork -> Test

 This is a Python-based chatbot that uses OpenAI's GPT-4 model to generate reflective journaling responses.
 The chatbot takes user input and generates a response based on the conversation history.